trek-view/basecamp/_posts/2019-06-14-diy-google-street-view-part-1-how-trek-view-started.md

 Have you heard about our camera loan program?

-Individuals, groups, or organisations looking to capture 360-degree tours of our natural world or in disaster situations for non-commercial purposes are encouraged to [submit an application to our camera loan program here](/loan).
+Individuals, groups, or organisations looking to capture 360-degree tours of our natural world for non-commercial purposes are encouraged to [submit an application to our camera loan program here](/loan).

 ## Update (2019-06-28)